 Bus Times from Phitsanulok to Udon Thani

-There is one direct bus service a day from Phitsanulok to Udon Thani which you can book online.
+There are two direct bus services a day from Phitsanulok to Udon Thani which you can book online.

 Buy Tickets from Phitsanulok to Udon Thani

 Use the Search Box below to book your tickets from Phitsanulok to Udon Thani.

 Phitsanulok Bus Stop

 - Phet Prasert bus services to Udon Thani depart from Phitsanulok Bus Terminal 2.

 Udon Thani Bus Stop

 - Phet Prasert bus services from Phitsanulok to Udon Thani terminate at Udon Thani Bus Terminal 1.

 Udon Thani is a large and lively city with lots of facilities for visitors, including a good range of hotels, shops, restaurants and bars.
 Udon Thani itself has few major tourist attractions.
 The city has a large pleasant park, Nong Prajak Park, a large temple near the park, Wat Pothisomphon, and a busy night market, but not much else of interest to most tourists.
 The most famous tourist attraction in the region, Ban Chiang National Museum, is located 50 km to the east of Udon Thani City Centre.
 Ban Chiang National Museum contains artefacts from a 3,000 year old civilisation found in and around the village of Ban Chiang.
 You can get to Ban Chiang National Museum cheaply by taking a bus on the major highway to Sakhon Nakhon and then a tuk tuk from the turning off the main highway to Ban Chiang.